 In 1992 she went on to conquer Edinburgh where she was nominated for the Perrier Award during the festival.
 She has won various awards over the years, including The British Comedy Award for Best Live Performer, which propelled her to our TV screens, and onto nationwide success.

-Jo has written two irreverent books (both published by Simon & Schuster), "A Load of Old Balls" and "A Load of Old Ball Crunchers", about leading men and women of history, and her first novel "Sorting Out Billy" is published later this year.
+Jo has written two irreverent books (both published by Simon & Schuster), 'A Load of Old Balls' and 'A Load of Old Ball Crunchers', about leading men and women of history, and her first novel 'Sorting Out Billy' was published in 2004.

 Jo is a great cabaret artist for corporate events.